ktnrg45/pyremoteplay/README.md

 ## Known Issues/To Do ##
 - Text sending functions
 - Congestion Control
-- Add support for PS5.
-(Don't have one yet)
+- Add support for HDR
-- Poor audio quality on Windows (Probably QT related)
+- Audio stutters